microsoft/localizationkit/README.md

 Objective-C seems to be allows positional tokens of the form `%1@` rather than `%1$@`.
 While not illegal, it is preferred that all tokens between languages are consistent so that tools don't experience unexpected failures, etc.

+## Placeholder token explanation

+Identifier: `placeholder_token_explanation`
+Opt-In: `true`

+Checks that if a placeholder is used in a string, the comment explicitly explains what it is replaced with.

+Precondition: Each placeholder in the string and its explanation in comment is expected to follow `token_position_identifiers` rule.

 ## Swift Interpolation

 Identifier: `swift_interpolation`